Portland Breakwater

 For hikers and cyclists, the Harbor Walk Trail follows from Bug Light Park over the Casco Bay Bridge in and around the Portland Waterfront area.
 There is another new paved path that runs from Bug Light Park (at the eastern edge of South Portland) approximately 6 miles to Wainwright Field Athletic Complex at the western edge of South Portland.

-Portland offers trolley tours to explore Maine’s largest city.
+Portland Discovery offers trolley by land and boat tours to explore Maine’s largest city.
 It is one of the largest seaports in New England, Maine’s largest and arguably most cultural city, offering lots of specialty restaurants and shops, artist galleries and museums to visit.
 Visit the historic Old Port district with lots of nineteenth century architecture to discover, boutiques and many restaurants to choose from.
 You can also follow various urban Portland Trails through the city.
 One waterfront park called the Easter Promenade provides nearly seventy acres of water views and recreation.

 For windjamming experience, the Portland Schooner Company provides sailing tours aboard their unique schooners Wendameen and Bagheera. |